JettNguyen/LockedIn/README.md

 3. Add both files to `manifest.json`'s `content_scripts[0].js` array, after
    `shared/overlay.js` and before `content.js`.

-That's it - `content.js` and `popup.js` are already game-agnostic and need no changes.
+`content.js` and `popup.js` are already game-agnostic — no changes needed there.

-### Testing a solver in isolation
+## Testing a solver in isolation

-Since solvers have zero DOM dependencies, they can be tested directly in Node without a browser:
+Solvers have zero DOM dependencies, so they can be tested directly in Node:

+**Queens**
 ```js
 const fs = require('fs');
 eval(fs.readFileSync('./games/queens/solver.js', 'utf8'));